martinberger/n-queens-with-lines/README.md

 before, I am not familiar with the Java library and tooling eco system.
 I therefore write everything I need by hand.
-In particular, since I have not used Gradle before, and it's similar to tools like SBT or Maven, I not use it.
+In particular, since I have not used Gradle before, and it's similar to tools like SBT or Maven, I will not use Gradle.

 **Compiling and running the code.** All relevant code is in the root directory and can be compiled by invoking